philipxlee/breakout/README.md

 * Features implemented:
    * Paddle:
       * Warping - ability for the paddle to teleport to the other edge upon reaching an edge.
-      * Positional Bounces - the paddle is split into thirds.
-The left third would always cause the ball to bounce to the left, and the right third will always cause the ball to bounce to the right.
-The middle third, however, will depend on the direction the ball is making contact with the paddle.
-It follows the normal logic of how a ball, with its momentum in the X axis, is carried over when it makes contact with a physical object.
+      * Positional Bounces - the paddle is split into 6 segments.
+The first 3 segments would always cause the ball to bounce to the left.
+The more left the ball hits the paddle, the more left it goes.
+The last 3 segments does the same, but causes the ball to bounce to the right in varying gradients.
+The middle of the ball, however, will not cause it to bounce left or right.

    * Block:
       * NormalBlock - a regular block with varying colors, with each color corresponding to a certain health.
 When a NormalBlock is broken, there is a chance that a powerup will spawn, and its powers will be randomly selected.
       * BadBlock - a purple block that will randomly increase the health of two NormalBlocks in the screen by 1, thus changing their color, when broken.
-      * UnbreakableBlock - a black, indestructible block with a twist.
-When the game ball hits any corner of the UnbreakableBlock, the ball will "stick" to that edge and traverse it.
-When it reaches the other corner, the direction is reversed.
+      * UnbreakableBlock - a black, indestructible block.

    * Power Ups:
       * Extend Paddle: The paddle will extend in width for 15 seconds.